-Retrieving your favourite suitcase from the cupboard to pack for a special trip is always an exciting moment, but some people break out in a cold sweat at the mention of the job.
-From preventing creased clothes and spills, to remembering all the essentials, there is a lot to think about, especially for a longer trip, but we have a lineup of tips and tricks which should make your next pack much easier.
-A great start is buying a good quality, lightweight suitcase, and checking the baggage allowance for your airline for both check-in luggage and carry on bags as it will vary.
-Next, if you are worried about forgetting something important, make a packing list; start a few weeks out from your departure date, rather than on the day of the pack, so you can add things as you remember them.
-When it comes to clothes, rolling most of your clothes, including jeans, trousers and t-shirts, rather than folding them, means they will crease less.
-If you want to pack a lot into a small case, you can also consider rolling your clothes and placing the in vacuum bags, squeezing all the air out.
+Grabbing your favourite suitcase from the cupboard to pack for a special trip is always an exciting occasion, but some people break out in a cold sweat at the very mention of the job.
+From preventing creased clothes and spills, to remembering the essentials, there is a lot to think about especially for a longer trip, but we have a collection of tips and tricks which will make your next pack easier.
+A great start is making sure you have a good quality, lightweight suitcase, and checking the baggage allowance for your airline for both check-in luggage and carry on bag as it will vary, and you don’t want to overdo it.
+Next, if you are worried about forgetting something important, write up a packing list.
+Start a few weeks out from your departure date, rather than on the day of the pack, so you can add things as you remember them along the way.
+When it comes to clothes, rolling jeans, trousers and t-shirts, rather than folding them, means they will crease less.
+If you want to pack a lot into a small case, you can also consider rolling your clothes and placing them in vacuum bags – just be mindful of weight.
 And if you are taking any delicate fabrics such as silk or cashmere, wrap them in tissue paper to protect them.
-Packing cubes can also be handy so you can separate different items and access them more quickly, especially if you are moving between hotels and won’t fully unpack.
-Another great tip is to fill dead space in your suitcase, rolling small items such as underwear, socks or t-shirts, and stuffing them into shoes.
+Packing cubes can also be handy so you can separate different items and access them more quickly, especially if you are moving between hotels and won’t fully unpack each time.
+Another great tip is to fill dead space in your suitcase by rolling small items such as underwear, socks or t-shirts, and stuffing them into shoes and corners.